Pluto-XI/ClimateDAO/ClimateDAOWebapp/README.md

 ### Claim Conditions
 From there we have pretty much finished our membership NFT and they can be minted.
 We just need to set the claim conditions now.

+### Deploy ERC 20 Token
+Once again Thirdweb made it just a function we justneed to pass an object into.
+We set the name and symbol and now it lives forever on the blockchain
+here: 0x06e1D6387142fbe97B4dB57ee4D12D0cB5AB3493.